About Lasse Diding

 The man, the myth, the corduroy blazer.
 Who is he really, the brains behind the Lenin Award?
 Numerous articles in newspapers and magazines have been written about this communist entrepreneur over the years, but here I will try to keep it short when I tell a little about Lasse and his doings.
 Some describe Lasse as a provocateur and, of course, several of his projects have created some controversy.
-Somebody might also see it as exaggerations to try to give his child the name Brfxxccxxmnpccccllmmnprxvclmnckssqlbb11116 in protest against the Swedish naming law or to go to court to stop a bread-stealing municipal politician?
+Someone might also see it as exaggerations to try to give his child the name Brfxxccxxmnpccccllmmnprxvclmnckssqlbb11116 in protest against the Swedish naming law or to go to court to stop a bread-stealing municipal politician?
 Furthermore, is it perhaps a bit presumptuous to publish ones collected Facebook posts in book form?
 I leave it up to You to decide for yourself.

 Beside the Lenin Award, Lasse Diding is probably best known as hotel manager.
 In 1987 he left the job as a teacher in history and Swedish to take over Hotell Gästis in Varberg.
 During 30 years of intensive renovation and expansion, Lasse, among many other things, was named entrepreneur of the year in Varberg, saw his Gästis get high praise in Dagens Industri and, of course, created the notorious Lenin Spa.
 In 2013, he opened Hotell Havanna, which with its consistently implemented Cuban theme became an immediate and lasting success.
 An oasis for guests from near and far, but also a living room for the residents of Varberg.